jonnymaserati/jonnymaserati.github.io/_posts/2022-05-26-a-modified-tortuosity-index.markdown

     ), axis=-1
 )
 ```
 The above could also be implemented with [Python]'s built in functions, but it's simpler (and possibly faster for larger surveys) to use [numpy] which achieves the operation in a single line of code.
-For transparacy, it's worth walking through what the operation is doing.
+For transparency, it's worth walking through what the operation is doing.
   1. The `survey.normals` are being split into two lists which represent the *point A* and *point B* nodes, i.e. pairs of adjacent trajectory stations.
   2. We mentioned earlier that there's no solution to a cross product of two identical vectors (or rather there's an infinite number of solutions), which means that for *hold* sections of the trajectory, the normal vectors are [nan, nan, nan] (i.e. a 1,3 matrix of *not a number*).
 Since these are not numbers, we need to provide an instruction on how to deal with these, so the parameter `equql_nan` states that if there's a pair of nans then we treat them as being equal to each other.
   3. Now we have the requisite parameters for the [numpy.isclose](https://numpy.org/doc/stable/reference/generated/numpy.isclose.html) function, which *"Returns a boolean array where two arrays are element-wise equal within a tolerance"* - ***note:*** we've not provided a tolerance in this example because it's a planned trajectory with precise numbers, but for as drilled surveys the likelihood of two sections being continuous with the default tolerance values is practically zero, but we'll discuss this later.
-  4. The result of the `numpy.isclose` function is an (n,3) boolean aray (i.e. [True, True, True] if the pairs of normal vectors), but we're interested in the whether all of the elements are equal so we use the [`numpy.all`](https://numpy.org/doc/stable/reference/generated/numpy.all.html) function to check each boolean matrix and see if all three values are *True* - the `axis=-1` parameter intructs the function to check row-wise, i.e. a single boolean for each pair of normal vectors.
+  4. The result of the `numpy.isclose` function is an (n,3) boolean aray (i.e. [True, True, True] if the pairs of normal vectors), but we're interested in the whether all of the elements are equal so we use the [`numpy.all`](https://numpy.org/doc/stable/reference/generated/numpy.all.html) function to check each boolean matrix and see if all three values are *True* - the `axis=-1` parameter instructs the function to check row-wise, i.e. a single boolean for each pair of normal vectors.

-The above operations are summarised in the flowchart below:
+The above operations are summarized in the flowchart below:

 ![image](/assets/images/2022-05-26-flowchart-normal-continuity.png)
 ***Flowchart describing the process of determining a well path's curve turn continuity from its vectors (inclination and azimuth)** - continuity is considered true when the elements of a survey station's normal vector are all equal to the normal of the previous survey station's normal vector.*